Financial-Times/n-ui/README.md

 - the npm package is published
 - during work hours (9am to 4pm), all user-facing apps are rebuilt to pick up the changes

+## APIs

+### Linked Resources (preload) `res.linkResource(url, meta, options)`
+Adds link headers to optimise requests for assets, defaulting to preload behaviour
+- `url` - absolute or relative path to the resource
+- `meta` - object defining additional properties to add to the header
+	- `rel` [default: 'preload'] - value of the `rel` property
+	- `as` - value of the `as` property e.g. 'stylesheet'
+- `options` - additional options when creating the header
+	- `priority` - a value of highest will add the link header _before_ all previously added resources that do not specify this (shodul not normally used by apps - used internally to ensure n-ui's resources are always loaded as wuickly as possible)
+	- `hashed` - if true the path to the asset will be resolved to the equivalent hashed aset path

 # Anything below here isn't necessarily 100% up to date - n-ui has changed a lot recently and updating the docs is ongoing